Integrate Secret management services with Aerospike on Kubernetes

 network: service: port: 3000 heartbeat: port: 3002 fabric: port: 3001

-is optional and only required if TLS is configured for Secret Agent.
+TLS_NAME is optional and required only if TLS is configured for Secret Agent.

 secrets: | Required | Mandatory prefix that tells the system to fetch the value from an external secret manager. |